 Simply being aware of these common hiding strategies helps.
 We also address a lot of other topics that make a difference – learning how to manage the inner critic, access what I call your inner mentor, navigate fear, and much more.

 Firstly, it’s not about confidence.
 There is so much advice for women to 'just be confident' but I’m not a fan of this advice.
-We experience a lot of self-doubt – that ranting, panicking inner critic voice – when we are playing bigger.
+We experience a lot of self-doubts – that ranting, panicking inner critic voice – when we are playing bigger.
 The name of the game is not about being confident, but about learning to have a new relationship with your self-doubt.
 One where you can hear the voice of self-doubt but not take direction from it.

 Secondly, update your relationship to praise and criticism.
 Most of us are continuing into adult life with our girlhood relationship to praise and criticism – one that doesn’t serve us so well in our career.
 Take a look at how you relate to both, how much you are driven by seeking or avoiding either, and then set a vision of how you want to relate to praise and criticism in your adult life and career.
 Then, using the practices mentioned here, you can start to make a shift.